zabogar01/Telco-Churn-Prediction-Deployment/README.md

 ![image](https://user-images.githubusercontent.com/78836385/125921643-c2eed22f-1257-4edd-bf93-cbb7dc2ed470.png)

-10. Run wherever your local host it and then add /apidocs or, click : http://127.0.0.1:5000/apidocs/
+10. Run wherever your local host is and then add /apidocs or, click : http://127.0.0.1:5000/apidocs/

 11. After you successfully run in your browser it should look like this